yuzhou2/swagger-doclet/README.md

 	<tr><td>-requiredFieldTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether model fields are required.
 The default list contains required and requiredField.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-optionalFieldTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether model fields are optional.
 The default list contains optional and optionalField.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-fileParameterAnnotations</td><td>This adds additional annotation classes to the list of annotations that flag a resource parameter as having the File data type.
+The default list contains org.jboss.resteasy.annotations.providers.multipart.MultipartForm.
+This list only applies when the resource has multipart/form-data as its @Consumes</td></tr>

+	<tr><td>-fileParameterTypes</td><td>This adds additional classes to the list of parameter type classes that flag a resource parameter as having the File data type.
+The default list contains java.io.File, java.io.InputStream, byte[], org.springframework.web.multipart.commons.CommonsMultipartFile, org.jboss.resteasy.plugins.providers.multipart.MultipartFormDataInput.
+This list only applies when the resource has multipart/form-data as its @Consumes</td></tr>

+	<tr><td>-formParameterAnnotations</td><td>This adds additional annotation classes to the list of annotations that flag a resource parameter as having the form parameter type.
+The default list contains com.sun.jersey.multipart.FormDataParam, javax.ws.rs.FormParam.</td></tr>

+	<tr><td>-formParameterTypes</td><td>This adds additional classes to the list of parameter type classes that flag a resource parameter as having the form parameter type.
+The default list contains com.sun.jersey.core.header.FormDataContentDisposition.</td></tr>

+	<tr><td>-parameterNameAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used for the name of resource parameters.
+These take precedence over the default parameter name from the method signature.
+They are superceded by any of the paramsNameTags javadoc tags for a given parameter.</td></tr>

+	<tr><td>-paramsNameTags</td><td>This adds additional tags to the list of javadoc tags used for setting custom names for parameters.
+These supercede both the default parameter name from the method signature as well as any annotations used for the parameter name.
+The default list contains paramsName and overrideParamsName.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-stringTypePrefixes</td><td>This adds additional prefixes to the list of prefixes of class types that if matched mean the data type used for a given type is always string.
+The default list contains com.sun.jersey.core.header. which means that custom jersey header classes like com.sun.jersey.core.header.FormDataContentDisposition are given the string data type.</td></tr>

 </table>